avandorn1/LLM-food-logging/README.md

-# 🍎 Nutri AI Tracker
+# 🍎 Demo Forklift - AI Nutrition Tracker

 An AI-powered nutrition tracking app built with Next.js, Prisma, and OpenAI.
 Track your meals, set goals, and get personalized insights with natural language processing.